Precise Asymptotics of Bagging Regularized M-estimators: Risk characterization and estimation

-was so far only known for the lasso \cite[Theorem 8]{celentano2020lasso} or the square loss \cite[Corollary 3.2]{bellec2020out}.
-To our knowledge, the present paper is the first to establish the above convergence in probability for regularized estimators and robust loss functions beyond the square loss.
+was so far only known for the lasso \cite[Theorem 8]{celentano2020lasso} or the squared loss \cite[Corollary 3.2]{bellec2020out}.
+To our knowledge, the present paper is the first to establish the above convergence in probability for regularized estimators and robust loss functions beyond the squared loss.
 The proof is given in \Cref{subsec:proof_convergence_trace}.